Shafikul-Islam-Ashik/New/README.md

 https://shafikul-islam-ashik.github.io/shopapp_raw_js/
 ___________

-### over mobile
+## code over mobile

+### Not professional, just practice

 How the "crud" functionality are created
 __________________________________________

-I create the 'preview, edit and update' functionality by adding an attribute "product_index" and class at virtual dom (in <td> : in icon) in "getAllProducts()" function.
+I created the 'preview, edit and update' functionality by adding an attribute "product_index" and class at virtual dom (in <td> : in icon) in "getAllProducts()" function.

 Then catching the attribute and index, I perform the above functionality.